What is a CCJ and how does it impact me?

 How long does a CCJ stay on your credit file?

-If you can pay your debt in full within one calendar month from the date that the CCJ (County Court Judgement) was entered, the CCJ will be cancelled and removed from your credit file.
+If you can pay your debt in full within one calendar month from the date that the CCJ (County Court Judgment) was entered, the CCJ will be cancelled and removed from your credit file.

 After the calendar month, an unpaid CCJ will stay on your credit file for 6 years, after which it will be removed.
 If you pay the balance owed in full at any point during the 6 years of the CCJ being reported, the CCJ will be updated to show as having been satisfied.